jeremy-w/ayadn/README.md

 ### Database

-AyaDN keeps a database of the ids of all the users it sees (it reduces the number of API calls and speeds up the app.)
+Ayadn keeps a database of the ids of all the users it sees (it reduces the number of API calls and speeds up the app.)

-If you think that this file is causing problems to AyaDN or if it's simply getting too big, just trash it.
+If you think that this file is causing problems to Ayadn or if it's simply getting too big, just trash it.

 The file is: `%USERNAME%/ayadn/data/username/db/users.db`